Modern Family season 3: Ratings

 Like the previous two seasons, Modern Family aired Wednesday at 9:00pm and is coupled with Happy Endings.
 Aided by winning the Primetime Emmy Award for Outstanding Comedy Series for the second time, ratings for the one-hour season premiere, "Dude Ranch" / "When Good Kids Go Bad", rose up 18% compared to the previous season premiere, "The Old Wagon" making it the highest rated episode for the series and the highest rated ABC premiere in six years.
 "Dude Ranch" / "When Good Kids Go Bad" finished first in the ratings with a 6.2 rating among adults between the ages of 18 and 49.
 The high ratings have led to a rise in cost for an ad, with an average of $249,388 per 30-second commercial, making it one of the highest costing shows of the season.

 Awards and nominations

 Primetime Emmy Awards

 Despite the mixed reviews, the third season received 14 Primetime Emmy Award nominations, the most nominations for a comedy, and won five of them.

 Golden Globes

 The show won the Golden Globe Award for Best Television Series – Musical or Comedy.

+Home video release

+The Third season of Modern Family was released on DVD and Blu-ray both in a three-disc set on September 18, 2012.
+The box-set contains all 24 episodes and include Deleted and Extended Scenes, behind-the-scenes featurettes, a Blooper Reel and more.